Download PDF of the FDC by-laws.

 Section 6: Affirmative Action & Outreach Advisor

-and encourage the participation of individuals from affirmative action target groups
+encourage in the Committee the participation of individuals from affirmative action target

 Section 7.
 Executive Committee

-There shall be an Executive Committee consisting of each of the 5 elected
+There shall be an Executive Committee consisting of each of the elected officers as

 All proceedings of the Executive Committee shall adhere to the practices and